Psychological Architectures of Digital Behavior Change [DBC2]

-Early on in his career, Brian was honored when the United Nations General Assembly has recognized the impact of his digital campaigning work, and it was Dr. Cugelman’s pleasure to be invited to act as an expert advisor for the World Anti-Doping Agency, the Heart and Stroke Foundation, and the annual International Conference on Persuasive Technology.
+Early on in his career, Brian was honored when the United Nations General Assembly recognized the outcome of his digital campaigning work, and it was his pleasure to act as an expert advisor for the World Anti-Doping Agency, the Heart and Stroke Foundation, and the annual International Conference on Persuasive Technology.